ORNL/ReSolve/docs/sphinx/user_guide/index.rst

 Test and Deploy
 ---------------

-ReSolve as a library is tested every merge request via Gitlab pipelines that execute various library tests including a test of ReSolve being consumed as package within an external project as mentioned in `Using ReSolve in your own
+Re::Solve as a library is tested every merge request via Gitlab pipelines that execute various library tests including a test of Re::Solve being consumed as package within an external project as mentioned in `Using Re::Solve in your own
 Project <#to-use-the-resolve-library-in-your-own-project>`__

-To test your own install of ReSolve simply cd into your ReSolve build directory and run
+To test your own install of Re::Solve simply cd into your Re::Solve build directory and run

 .. code:: shell